 Well, the why not here is that we’re running into this trend in the legal system and government to require “certification” for these professions.
 Obviously this is a societal problem that needs to be addressed at a deeper level.
 We need universal training in schools in simple repairs.
 Professionals should only be needed for initial construction.
 Beyond that, all things, like changing a light switch, should be designed as modular replacements the average person could do.
 And people should be trained in and know soldering to be able to replace a pipe as required, which it rarely is.

-why can’t the light bulb container/packaging be designed as a makeshift lampshade instead of a throwaway?
-Once you took it off, you could unfold it into a simple shade that would suffice temporarily until you found a replacement shade, or for places where you just don’t bother with a shade, like the garage.
+Why can’t the light bulb container/packaging be designed as a makeshift lampshade instead of a throwaway?
+Something that could be unfolded into a simple shade that would suffice temporarily until you found a replacement shade, or for places where you just don’t bother with a shade, like the garage.